Remote MCP Headers and Feature Selection

 | `sncloud_clusters` | `sncloud-clusters` | Instance and cluster resources, including Instance, PulsarInstance, PulsarCluster, PulsarGateway, and KafkaCluster. |

-`sncloud_resource_catalog` and `sncloud_resource_schema` are helper tools for the BYOC, identity, clusters, and workspaces feature families.
+`sncloud_resource_catalog` and `sncloud_resource_schema` are helper tools for the BYOC, identity, and clusters feature families.
 They are included when you enable a domain feature that needs schema-guided manifest authoring.
+Domain read tools use names such as `sncloud_clusters_read`; domain write tools use names such as `sncloud_clusters_write`.

 For root and organization-level tool workflows, see [Root and Organization-Level Tools](/agent-engine/sn-remote-mcp/remote-mcp-organization-tools).